connexcs/docs/docs/apps/architecture/domain.md

 !!!
 Warning
     For your application to be visible on the created domain, make sure you take care of the following things:

-    1. The created domain should have the name "domain" as shown in the image below.

-    2. The created user-interface in the **Page Builder** should have the **name** as **index**.
+    1. The created user-interface in the **Page Builder** should have the **name** as **index**.

     <img src= "/apps/img/custom1.png" width= "275">
     <img src= "/apps/img/custom2.png" width= "350">

-### Custom Domain
+### Custom Domain Setup

-If you want to setup your custom domain or your own domain for `app.mycustomdomain.com` for the Apps Platform, then you need to point your custom name as a `CNAME` record to `cnx.page`.

-Custom Domain can be setup for any application you build using our Apps Platform.
+**Step 1: Set up the CNAME record**

+1. Access your domain account at your domain host.

+2. Locate the page for updating your domain's DNS (Domain Name System) records.

+3. Locate the `CNAME` records for your domain.

+4. Add a new domain record such as `app.mycustomdomain.com`.

+5. Point it toward `cnx.page`.

+**Step 2: Add a Domain to App**

+[Click here](https://docs.connexcs.com/apps/architecture/domain/#steps-for-setting-up-the-domain) to check the steps for adding the Domain to your App.